 - Backup and encrypt all your files

 Today’s businesses must use updated data back-up, encryption, firewalls, and anti-virus tools.
-Implementing this along with ongoing cybersecurity awareness training is the optimal way to protect your data from viruses and cyber-attack.
+Implementing this along with ongoing cybersecurity awareness training is the optimal way to protect your data from viruses and cyber attacks.

 Encryption software is an integral part of most currently available networks that can encrypt all the data when the system is not being used.
 The best way to protect sensitive data from being accessed is by encrypting it.
 All sensitive data should be protected, including worker personal information, customer data, and company files.